Sentiment Analysis in Excel 365

-There's more information about each one of these fields in the response section of the API documentation.
+You can read more information about each one of these fields in the response section of the API documentation.

-Both sheets will include a column with the source text, a column with the IDs if enabled, and then a column for each one of the output fields configured in the advanced settings.
+Both sheets will include a column with the source text, a column with the IDs if enabled, and a column for each one of the output fields configured in the advanced settings.

 This is an example of a possible output of the document-level polarity of some texts in English using the model General.
 The configuration is set to show all the available output fields:

 The following example shows a possible output of the sentiment analysis at a feature level, which displays the topics found in the text and their polarity.
 The analysis of the example has been carried out using the General model and showing all the available output fields.

 You can see in the image above how each topic found in a text is inserted in a new row.